lambda-feedback/user-documentation/docs/teacher/reference/response_area_components/index.md

 - The teacher performs PUBLISH action -> the QV2 is published (with response area RA1 with input type _Number_ and response area RA3 with input type _Table_)
 - Students are submitting their answers -> submissions are recorder against Response Area RA1 (in the single _Number_ format) and against Response Area RA3 (in the _Table_ format)
 - The teacher decides to REVERT to the question version QV1 -> a new question version QV3 is created and the content of the QV1 is copied to QV3 -> QV3 is DRAFT version which contains RA1 (input type _Number_) and RA2 (input type _Number_)
 - The teacher performs PUBLISH action -> the QV3 is published and the teacher can now see submissions against RA1.
 There are no submissions against RA2 as it has not been (until now) published.
-Submissions against RA3 are not visible, but they are preserver against the question version QV2.
+Submissions against RA3 are not visible, but they are preserved against the question version QV2.

 ### An Example 3 - adding new response area to a published question